 Planning an Intervention+

 In the planning stage, family members will have to decide who should be present.
 This could be people (friends, siblings, parents, romantic partner, etc.) who are close to the addict and have firsthand experience of how the addiction has negatively affected their relationship.
 Some may also want to include a priest or pastor, mentor or trusted advisor to speak truth to the person who is addicted.
-The group, however, should remain small so not to overwhelm your loved one.
+The group, however, should remain small so as not to overwhelm your loved one.

 Next, the participants will prepare what they plan on saying at the intervention.
 Many choose to write letters to read aloud that include specific examples of how their loved one’s addiction has caused harm, relationally and otherwise.
 The interventionist will instruct participants in what information is helpful and what may be detrimental.
 The idea of this step is to restore their relationship with the addict and also to develop a sense of solidarity with the other participants who have been hurt.

-Participants should practice reading their letters out loud to prepare themselves for strong emotions—their own as well as their addicted loved one’s—that are likely to arise during the intervention.
+Participants should practice reading their letters out loud to prepare themselves for strong emotions — their own, as well as their addicted, loved one’s—that are likely to arise during the intervention.
 The surer the participants are of themselves and what they’re going to say, the more effective the intervention will be.

 The addicted person generally does not know about the intervention ahead of time—so that he or she cannot avoid it.
 Although this may feel manipulative, it is in the best interest of your loved one.
 The interventionist will guide you through how to begin the intervention as well as how to proceed through each step.
 Some common reactions from addicted people include the following: